aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 For every ten rooms in a dungeon there’s a 5% chance there is another level, with the remaining rooms in the dungeon occupying the lower levels.
 This chance should be rolled consecutively for each set of ten rooms.

 Ex.
 While creating a dungeon the roll to determine the number of chambers is 78, which means there are 6d10 rooms in the dungeon.
 The result of that roll is a 31.
-The first level contains a minimum of 10 rooms, after which we roll 1d100 for every 10 additional rooms.
+The first level contains a minimum of 10 rooms, after which we roll `dice: 1d10`0 for every 10 additional rooms.
 We get a 4 on the second roll, which means that the first level contains 10 rooms before entering the second level.
-The second floor will contain at least 10 rooms (out of the remaining 21), and at this point we keep adding rooms ten at a time and rolling 1d100.
+The second floor will contain at least 10 rooms (out of the remaining 21), and at this point we keep adding rooms ten at a time and rolling `dice: 1d10`0.
 We don’t hit our 1-5% chance, so the dungeon consists of two levels; the first has 10 rooms and the second has 21.

 Every level in a dungeon has a 1 in 6 chance of being linked to a sub-level.
 Sub-levels are sort of “bonus” floors.
 One of the defining features of sub-levels is that they have limited access; usually only from one floor and, in many cases, the entrance to the sub-level is hidden, trapped or otherwise inaccessible.
 When determining the number of rooms a sub-level contains roll 3d20 and compare the result to the table above.
 These rooms are considered additional to the number of rooms in the dungeon, and are not counted when determining when to roll for additional levels.